-The ice in the Bay of Bothnia is slowly drifting south-westward.
+The ice in the Bay of Bothnia slowly drifts southward.

-Icebreakers: Kontio assists in the Bay of Bothnia.
+Icebreakers: Otso, Kontio and Polaris assist in the Bay of Bothnia.

 Restrictions to navigation: Minimum ice class and deadweight required of assisted vessels:

 Tornio, Kemi and Oulu, IA of more than 2000 tons.

 Raahe and Kalajoki, IA and IB of more than 2000 tons and IC and II of more than 3000 tons.

 Kokkola, Pietarsaari and Vaasa, I and II of more than 2000 tons.